 2. Artists- and Writers-in-Residence 119

 3. Instructors 119

 4. Teaching Professors 119

 5. Lecturers 119

 D. Reappointment 119

 1. Reappointment of Full-Time Tenure-Track and Library Faculty in Professorial Ranks 119

-a.
-Second Year

 b.
-Third Year
+Third Year 120

-2. Reappointment of Librarians
+2. Reappointment of Librarians 122

-Reappointment of Artists- and Writers-in-Residence
+3. Reappointment of Artists- and Writers-in-Residence 122

-Reappointment of Instructors
+4. Reappointment of Instructors

-a.
-Second Year

 b.
 Third Year

-Reappointment of Teaching Professors and Full-Time Lecturers
+5. Reappointment of Teaching Professors and Full-Time Lecturers

-6. Other Non-Tenure Track Appointments (Visiting Artist- or Writer-in-Residence, Lecturer, Vi
+6. Other Non-Tenure Track Appointments (Visiting Artist- or Writer-in-Residence, Lecturer, Visiting Instruc

 Research Associate, Department Assistant)

 E. Tenure

 1. Guidelines for Tenure

 2. Institutional Considerations and Budgetary Considerations

 3. Eligibility

-4. Criteria for Determining Years of Service
+4. Criteria for Determining Years of Service 127

 5. Procedures for Granting Tenure

 6. Review of Negative Tenure Decisions

 7. Appeal of Negative Tenure Decisions

 F. Promotion

-Guidelines for Advancement in Rank
+1. Guidelines for Advancement in Rank

 2. Procedures for Promotion

 a.
-Professorial Ranks 132
+Professorial Ranks

 b.
-Librarian Ranks 134
+Librarian Ranks 135

 c.
-Artists-in-Residence and Writers-in-Residence
+Artists-in-Residence and Writers-in-Residence 135

 d.
 Instructors

 e.
-Teaching Professors 135

-e.
-Lecturers 135
+Teaching Professors e.
+Lecturers

-IX.
-LEAVES OF ABSENCE 135
+E. LECTURES

-A. Sabbatical Leaves of Absence 135
+A. Sabbatical Leaves of Absence

-1. Purpose 135
+1. Purpose

 2. Eligibility

 3. Procedures

 a.
-Application

-b.
+Applicationb.
 Consideration

 c.
-Reporting 136
+Reporting

-4. Criteria for Evaluating Proposals
+4. Criteria for Evaluating Proposals 127

 5. Sabbatical Salaries

-B. Pre-Tenure Paid Research Leaves of Absence
+B. Pre-Tenure Paid Research Leaves of Absence 138

-1. Purpose
+1. Purpose 120

 2. Eligibility

 3. Procedures and Criteria

 C. Leaves of Absence Without Pay

-X. RESIGNATIONS
+K. RESIGNATIONS1

-XI.
-DISCIPLINE AND DISMISSAL OF TENURED FACULTY
+KI.
+DISCIPLINE AND DISMISSAL OF TENURED FACULTY .30

+A Chandards of Condust .55

 A. Standards of Conduct

-B. Note on Confidentiality 138
+B. Note on Confidentiality 139

 C. Procedures for Imposition of Sanctions Other than Dismissal 139

-D. Appeal against Sanctions Other than Dismissal 139
+D. Appeal against Sanctions Other than Dismissal

-E. Procedures of the FAB and the Grievance Panel (GP) in Cases Involving Sanctions Oth
+E. Procedures of the FAB and the Grievance Panel (GP) in Cases Involving Sanctions Other than Disp

-2. The control of the trib and the orientalise trainer (or) in cases into thing cancel or or

-F. Dismissal of a Faculty Member
+F. Dismissal of a Faculty Member 141

-r.
-Distribution of a ractific rectification and the second section of the second section of the second section

-G. Procedures of the FAB and the GP in Cases Involving Dismissal 141
+G. Procedures of the FAB and the GP in Cases Involving Dismissal

-H. Appeal against Dismissal
+H. Appeal against Dismissal 14 12

-I. Extension of Time Periods 142
+I. Extension of Time Periods 4 B

 XII.
-APPOINTMENT AND REVIEW OF DEPARTMENT CHAIRS
+APPOINTMENT AND REVIEW OF DEPARTMENT CHAIRS .
+143

-A. Criteria for Appointment 142
+A. Criteria for Appointment 4B

 B. Procedures for Appointment

 C. Procedures for Review

 D. Obligations Pertaining to Department Chairs

 1. Leadership

 2. Curriculum

-3. Personnel
+3. Personnel - 1

-4. Communication 144
+4. Communication

-5. Support 144
+5. Support

 XIII.
-APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PROGRAMS 144
+APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PROGRAMS.

-A. Criteria for Appointment 144
+A. Criteria for Appointment 14 45

-B. Procedures for Appointment
+B. Procedures for Appointment 14 45

 C. Procedures for Review

 D. Obligations Pertaining to Program Directors

-1. Leadership
+1. Leadership - 1

 2. Curriculum

-3. Personnel 145
+3. Personnel 1 46

-4. Communication 145
+4. Communication

 5. Support

-E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department 146
+E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department 14 46

 XIV.
-ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT 146
+ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT .
+147

 XV.
-TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF A DEPARTMENT 147
+TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF A DEPARTMENT

 XVI.
-ESTABLISHMENT OR ELIMINATION OF A MAJOR 147
+ESTABLISHMENT OR ELIMINATION OF A MAJOR .
+148

 XVII.
-ESTABLISHMENT OR ELIMINATION OF A MINOR 147
+ESTABLISHMENT OR ELIMINATION OF A MINOR .
+148

 XVIII.
-REIMBURSEMENT FOR PROFESSIONAL ACTIVITIES 148
+REIMBURSEMENT FOR PROFESSIONAL ACTIVITIES .
+148

 XIX.
-FACULTY GOVERNANCE 148
+FACULTY GOVERNANCE .
+149

 XX.
-PROCEDURES FOR HANDBOOK AMENDMENTS 148
+PROCEDURES FOR HANDBOOK AMENDMENTS 149

-PART TWO - FACULTY GOVERNANCE 201
+PART TWO - FACULTY GOVERNANCE

-DDEAMANG 201
+71

-PREAMBLE
+PREAMBLE 201

-I. FACULTY MEETING BY-LAWS
+I. FACULTY MEETING BY-LAWS 202

-Article I. The Faculty Meeting
+Article I. The Faculty Meeting 20 эþ

 Article II.
-The Presiding Officer
+The Presiding Officer 20 э\$

 Article III.
 The Agenda and Minutes

-A. Agenda
+A. Agenda 2( οB

-D. 441.
-1

-B. Minutes 203
+B. Minutes

 Article IV.
-Quorum 203 203
+Quorum 20 эβ

-Article IV.
-Quorum 203 203 204

-Article IV.
-Quorum 203 203 204 204

-Article IV.
-Quorum 203 203 204 204 204

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings.
-B. Committee of the Whole C. Informal Consideration 203 203 204 204 204 205

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings B. Committee of the Whole C. Informal Consideration Article VI.
-Taking Votes 203 203 204 204 204 205 205
+Article V. The Right to Speak

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings.
-B. Committee of the Whole C. Informal Consideration Article VI.
-Taking Votes.
+A. At Faculty Meetings 20 04

+B. Committee of the Whole

+C. Informal Consideration

+Article VI.
+Taking Votes

 Article VII.
-Special Rules 203 204 204 204 205 205 205
+Special Rules

-Article IV.
-Quorum 203 204 204 204 205 205 205 205

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings.
-B. Committee of the Whole C. Informal Consideration Article VI.
-Taking Votes Article VII.
-Special Rules.
-A. Vote on Questions of Policy.
-B. Executive Sessions 203 204 204 204 205 205 205 205 206

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings B. Committee of the Whole C. Informal Consideration Article VI.
-Taking Votes Article VII.
-Special Rules A. Vote on Questions of Policy B. Executive Sessions Article VIII.
-203 204 204 204 205 205 205 205 206 206

-Article IV.
-Quorum Article V. The Right to Speak 203 204 204 204 205 205 205 205 206 206 206

-Article IV.
-Quorum Article V. The Right to Speak A. At Faculty Meetings B. Committee of the Whole C. Informal Consideration Article VI.
-Taking Votes Article VII.
-Special Rules A. Vote on Questions of Policy B. Executive Sessions Article VIII Article IX.
-Adoption and Amendment of the By-laws.
+A. Vote on Questions of Policy

+B. Executive Sessions

+Article VIII

+Article IX.
+Adoption and Amendment of the By-laws )6

 II.
-COMMITTEES OF THE FACULTY 203 204 204 204 205 205 205 206 206 206 209
+COMMITTEES OF THE FACULTY

-Article IV.
-Quorum Article V. The Right to Speak 203 204 204 205 205 205 205 206 206 206 209 209
+A. Voting Rights and Eligibility

+B. Election Schedule

+C. Committee Chairs